A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Existing methods to reconstruct chromosome architecture

-\paragraph{Singular value decomposition of the spatial correlation matrix.} Let us consider the matrix $R$ of size $d \times N$, where $d=3$ is the space dimension and $N$ is the number of bins in the Hi-C contact matrix.
+Let us consider the matrix $R$ of size $d \times N$, where $d=3$ is the space dimension and $N$ is the number of bins in the Hi-C contact matrix.
 The matrix element $r_{\alpha i}$ is therefore the spatial coordinate of loci $i$ along the $\alpha$-axis ($\alpha=x,y,z$).
 Next we consider the Singular Value Decomposition (SVD) of $R$:

 where $U=[u_{\alpha \gamma}]$ and $V=[v_{\gamma i}]$ are two orthogonal matrices, and $\left\lbrace \lambda_\gamma \right\rbrace_{\gamma=1,\dots,d}$ are the singular values of $R$.
 Then $C=R^T R$ and $\tilde{C} = R R^T$ have the same non-zero eigenvalues, which are $\lambda_1^2$, $\lambda_2^2$ and $\lambda_3^2$ (if $d=3$).
 Finally we introduce the matrix of distances, $D$, with elements: